Skip to main content

 • optimization

-Overall, the game's optimization is generally praised for its smooth performance on modern systems, despite being an older title.
-However, some users report issues with stuttering and suboptimal shooting mechanics, particularly in certain levels.
-While the game can run well on lower-end hardware, players may encounter occasional performance hiccups.
+Overall, the game's optimization is generally praised, with smooth performance on modern systems and good animation for its time.
+However, some users report issues with stuttering and suboptimal shooting mechanics, indicating that while the game can run well, certain aspects may not be fully optimized for all players.

 • “This game has really good gameplay and performance for an old game.”

-• “It still runs smoothly on today's computers; the animation is still really good (for its time, anyway), the story is interesting, and the characters are believable.
-What more do you want?”
+• “It still runs smoothly on today's computers, the animation is still really good (for its time, anyway), the story is interesting, the characters believable, what more do you want?”

 • “The shooting mechanic isn't really optimized; the game was made around the melee lightsaber combat.”